 Finally, infront of me was a glass staircase, that led to the first floor of the house.I was standing in hallway.
 Apparently, Damien disappeared into the house, and I was left all alone.
 I didn't know what to do.
 The two men sitting on the couch didn't even notice me.
 One of them was wearing airpods, while the other was typing something on his phone.

 Suddenly, I felt a strong arm grip my shoulder, I flinched and turned around to see a much older man.
-He had cold, icy blue eyes.
-He seemed really tall, taller than Damien and much more mature and strict.
-Although they shared a few similar features, like the perfect intimidating eyebrows.
+He had cold, light blue eyes.
+He seemed really tall, taller than Damien, and had a much more mature and strict face.
+He also had a minimal of wrinkles but still young.
+He looked about the age of thirty-five or so.
+This man was my brother?

 He was wearing a black buttoned shirt, with some black trousers.
-He wore an expensive looking gold chain, that matched the golden watch on his wrist.
-His shirt was folded up his arms revealing his waxed muscular arms with veins protruding behind his tanned skin.
+He wore an expensive-looking gold chain, that matched the gold watch on his wrist.
+His shirt was folded up his arms revealing his waxed arms with veins protruding behind his tanned and slightly sun-burned skin.
 He had a fresh, deodorant odor.
 But what caught my eye was a square shield signet on his finger.
+He

-"Hello, Chloe dear,"said the man, confidently.
+"Good evening, Chloe," the man greeted confidently.
 He had a grave and profound look on his face.
 He stood there towering me.
 I tried my best to smile, but it never happened.
 He radiated a serious vibe, that sort of... stupified me.

 "I'm Liam Vance."